Skip to content

 Puglia is well-connected by various modes of transport, making it easy to reach its stunning beaches:

-By Air: The region has two main airports – Bari Karol Wojtyła Airport in the north and Brindisi-Salento Airport in the south.
-Both airports offer domestic and international flights, with several low-cost carriers servicing the region.
+By Air: The region has two main airports: Bari Karol Wojtyła Airport in the north and Brindisi-Salento Airport in the south.
+Both airports offer domestic and international flights, and several low-cost carriers service the region.

-By Train: Italy’s national rail network, Trenitalia, connects major cities in Puglia with the rest of the country.
-From the main train stations, you can use local trains or buses to reach the coastal areas.
+By Train: Italy’s national rail network, Trenitalia, connects Puglia’s major cities with the rest of the country.
+You can use local trains or buses from the main train stations to reach the coastal areas.

 By Car: Renting a car offers the most flexibility for exploring Puglia’s diverse coastline at your own pace.
 The region has an extensive network of well-maintained roads, and many beach destinations are easily accessible by car.